kammitama5/kammitama5.github.io/_posts/2021-12-17-Thursday-December-17th.md

 - There are motivated problem sessions, which interestingly, over the years have been collected and have resulted in persons coming back in the future to present their work from some of these problems, which is pretty cool!
 So that's one thing that's super interesting in comparison to a lot of the CS conferences; there seems to be a lot more brainstorming, without a need for finished work, and researchers willing to meet and collaborate, which has been really great for me.
+They also seem to care less about what school you attend, which is such a big deal.
+So you can just bring yourself as you are!
+Yes; with all your weirdness!
 - In the past, as a new-ish (I say ish because I've started my PhD a few years now) PhD student who didn't have research experience before, CS groups can unfortunately feel a bit cliquey, so if you aren't a known entity in research, you can find that it feels like everyone around you seems to be collaborating and publishing,